metekgz/lyrics-finder-ai/README.md

 # Lyrics Finder AI

-A modern web application to search for song lyrics using the Genius API through RapidAPI.
+A modern web application to search for songs, view lyrics, and listen to song previews using the Genius API and YouTube Data API.

 ## Technologies Used